cloudfoundry/cf-acceptance-tests/README.md

 Check out a copy of `cf-acceptance-tests` and make sure that it is added to your `$GOPATH`.
 The recommended way to do this is to run `go get -d github.com/cloudfoundry/cf-acceptance-tests`.
 You will receive a warning "no buildable Go source files"; this can be ignored as there is no compilable go source code in the package, only test code.

+Run `./bin/update_submodules` to ensure that all submoduled assets are checked out and using the correct SHA.

 All `go` dependencies required by CATs are vendored in `cf-acceptance-tests/Godeps`.
 The test script itself, [bin/test](https://github.com/cloudfoundry/cf-acceptance-tests/blob/master/bin/test), ensures that the vendored dependencies are available when executing the tests by prepending this directory to `$GOPATH`.

 You will also of course need a running Cloud Foundry deployment to run these acceptance tests against.